casantoso/ChIP-seq-analysis-and-visualization-using-Galaxy/README.md

 ChIP-seq was performed on brain, heart, and lung tissues in Ctcf+/+ and CtcfR567W/R567W mice in order to assess the alterations in chromatin binding affinity of the CTCF R567W-mutant protein in vivo.

+For this analysis, we are only using the lung tissue data.
+Most of the settings used in this analysis is matched to the method described in the paper.

 ## Table of contents